 Ken and Sonia Smith Scholarship

 FSDA members for almost thirty years, Ken and Sonia facilitated the “Ocean Pals Poster Contest for Children”, which is an environmental education-through-art program as well as participating and assisting at FSDA tournaments and events.
 Ken & Sonia were also very active in their dive club: the Reef Rowdies, putting together trips and club events for their members.
-We lost Ken in 2014 and most recently lost Sonia on the eve of 2019.
+We lost Ken in 2014 and Sonia on the eve of 2019.
 Ken and Sonia’s spirit touched everyone around them and their contagious love for life, diving adventures, and the community will be greatly missed.

 The FSDA board wanted to honor Ken and his wife Sonia for their years of service to the dive community.
-In 2012, FSDA board voted to create the “Ken & Sonia Smith Marine Conservation Endowment Fund”.
+In 2017, FSDA board voted to create the “Ken & Sonia Smith Marine Conservation Endowment Fund”.
 This fund was created to help a deserving student benefit their studies in the field of Marine Research, Education and Protection.

 Past recipients: